Talktoloop/product/.scratch/shadcn-dark-mode-refactor.md

 ## Task Description

+IMPORTANT: Read these instructions and recite them aloud before each iteration, highlight each discrete step and it's parameters.
+Repeat anything marked as IMPORTANT verbsatim as the start of each iteration.

 IMPORTANT: Don't change the component structure or semantics, just add the dark mode variants and improve readability

 IMPORTANT: The `tw` template tag is globally available.
 NEVER import it!

+IMPORTANT: Make a git commit after each root component has been refactored.
+Use a COMMIT_MESSAGE file to store the commit message and then delete it after the commit has been made.

 Refactor all components to: